Resources for Authors > Acquisitions Editors

 Janice Audet • Joy de Menil • Rachel Field • Heather Hughes • Andrew Kinney • Kathleen McDermott • Joseph Pomp • Sharmila Sen • Emily Silk • Sam Stark • Michael Sullivan

 Joy de Menil

 Director of Belknap Publishing

-I spent 25 years as a trade publisher before joining Harvard University Press, working at Random House and Viking Penguin, where I published Andrew Roberts’s Churchill and Napoleon, Dan Jones’s The Plantagenets and The Templars, Diarmaid MacCulloch’s Christianity and Thomas Cromwell, Neil MacGregor’s A History of the World in 100 Objects, Sonia Purnell’s Clementine, William Stixrud and Ned Johnson’s The Self-Driven Child, Megan McArdle’s The Up Side of Down, Margaret MacMillan’s Paris 1919, Bernard Lewis’s The Crisis of Islam, and Azar Nafisi’s Reading Lolita in Tehran, among others.
+I spent twenty-five years as a trade publisher before joining Harvard University Press, working at Random House and Viking, where I published Andrew Roberts’s Churchill and Napoleon; Dan Jones’s The Plantagenets, The Wars of the Roses, and The Templars; Diarmaid MacCulloch’s Christianity; Neil MacGregor’s A History of the World in 100 Objects; Arkady Ostrovsky’s Orwell Prize–winning The Invention of Russia; Sonia Purnell’s Clementine; William Stixrud and Ned Johnson’s The Self-Driven Child; Alec Ryrie’s Protestants; Mike Lofgren’s The Deep State; Margaret MacMillan’s Paris 1919; Ann Wroe’s Pontius Pilate; Bernard Lewis’s The Crisis of Islam; V (formerly Eve Ensler)’s The Vagina Monologues; and Azar Nafisi’s Reading Lolita in Tehran, among others.”